 Gates, Henry Louis, Jr.

-RacialSelf (1987) and The Signifying Monkey: A Theory of African-American Literary Criticism (1988), in which he develops the notion of
+RacialSelf (1987) and The Signifying Monkey: A Theory of African-American Literary Criticism (1988), in which he developed the notion of

 signifyin(g),a linguistic tradition running throughout black culture that describes things or people by the use of humor, paradox, indirection, boast, and insult.
-His nonacademic works include Thirteen Ways of Looking at a Black Man (1997) and Life upon These Shores (2011).
-He is also coeditor of The Dictionary of Global Culture (1997) and The Annotated Uncle Tom's Cabin (2006).
-In 1999 he wrote and hosted a PBS series on Africa and wrote a companion text, Wonders of the African World.
+His nonacademic works include Thirteen Ways of Looking at a Black Man (1997) and Life upon These Shores (2011), and he coedited The Dictionary of Global Culture (1997) and The Annotated Uncle Tom's Cabin (2006).
+Among his many documentaries are the PBS series on the African American experience (2013), African civilizations (2017), and Reconstruction (2019), for which he also wrote companion books.
 He also created and hosts the PBS's Finding Your Roots (2012–), in which genealogy and genetics are used to explore the ancestries of prominent Americans.
-Gates has taught at several universities, including Yale (1979–85), Cornell (1985–90), and Harvard (1991–), where he is the director of the W. E. B. Du Bois Institute for African and African American Research.
+Gates has taught at several universities, including Yale (1979–85), Cornell (1985–90), and Harvard (1991–), where he heads the W. E. B. Du Bois Institute for African and African American Research.

 See his memoir, Colored People: Letters to My Daughters (1993); A. Wolf, ed., The Henry Louis Gates, Jr. Reader (2012).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2023, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: Scholars, Antiquarians, and Orientalists: Biographies